*Exploring open awareness*

 Tasting it as imagination.

-You notice this fraction, the movement into thought.
+You notice this traction, the movement into thought.

 Don't bother with shifting that.